-When it is time to wake up to a new boating season many boaters begin to improve their boats and attempt to make the upcoming season even better than the last.
+When it is time to wake up to a new boating season, many boaters begin to improve their boats and attempt to make the upcoming season even better than the last.
 The cold temperatures that cut the evening get-togethers short may still be fresh in memory and taking measures to not experience it again is on top of the “To-Do” list.
-But getting the most powerful heater to never experience the cold again may not be the smartest thing to do.
+But getting the most powerful heater to never experience the cold again may not be exactly what you need.

 Wallas Remote Control App is easy to operate anywhere